Ella Al-Shamahi: Expeditions

 Al-Shamahi specialises in finding fossils in Palaeolithic caves in unstable and hostile territories, such as Syria, Iraq, Nagorno-Karabakh and Yemen.
 In her TED talk, Al-Shamahi describes her reconnaissance expedition to Socotra, a Yemeni island.
 The expedition was funded by the MBI Al Jaber Foundation as part of their ongoing support for the heritage of Yemen.
 She was prohibited from travelling to mainland Yemen, as it was a no-fly zone, but found that the island was relatively safe.
 However, she had to find a way to get to the island.

 In early 2018 her team set off on a cement cargo ship through the Indian Ocean, where they were at risk of running into Somali pirates, and reached Socotra after three days.
 Besides Al-Shamahi, the team included Rhys Thwaites-Jones, Martin Edstrom, and Leon McCarron.

 TV programmes and media

 Neanderthals - Meet Your Ancestors (2018)

 In 2018 Al-Shamahi presented a BBC Two programme, Neanderthals - Meet Your Ancestors, investigating what the Neanderthal species of archaic humans looked like and how they lived in their Ice Age world.
+In particular, she takes a Neanderthal skull (named “Ned”) to a forensic expert who is able to reconstruct the face using clues from the bone structure, allowing us to admire the face of one of our ancient ancestors - one that hasn't been seen for more than 50,000 years.
 It turns out that they weren't knuckle-dragging ape-men at all.
 In fact, they were faster, smarter, better looking and much more like us than we ever thought.
 She worked with Andy Serkis on the programme.